yzeng58/memeGen/README.md

     }
     ```

-    **Important: Do not commit this file to version control**: This file contains sensitive API keys and should not be synced via GitHub or any other version control system to prevent security risks.
+    **Important: Do not commit this file to version control**.
+This file contains sensitive API keys and should not be synced via GitHub or any other version control system to prevent security risks.

 5. [Optional] If you want to perform fine-tuning, please install our variant of Llama-Factory.